captn3m0/terraform-data-newrelic-whitelist/README.md

 | webhook\_cidrs\_eu | Same as webhook\_cidrs, but exclusively for EU accounts |
 | webhook\_cidrs\_us | Same as webhook\_cidrs, but exclusively for US accounts |

 # Versioning

 This module is versioned as per the New Relic "Last Updated" date on [the docs website](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/networks).
 The versioning scheme is `YYYY.MM.DD` (with zeros for padding).
 Changes are usually backwards compatible, but if any breaking changes are made (such as output name changes) between released versions, they will be noted below and in the release notes.

 If another release has to be made against the same date, they will be suffixed with a `-1`, or `-2` etc.

+## 2021.09.11

+## Added

+- Domains used by Newrelic Pixie are now supported.

 ## 2020.10.22